 We believe using a compression tester is absolutely imperative before and after rolling bats to determine how flexible the inner walls are.
 This helps us both determine the correct rolling machine pressure and also confirms that we have achieved our goals with each bat or if additional rolling is needed.
 To our knowledge we are the only company using a compression tester in this way.

-Bat Rolling - Worlds Hottest Bats
+BR - Worlds Hottest Bats

 Bat rolling is a process that can add incredible pop and distance to any softball or baseball bat.
 Everyone knows that bats get hotter after about 500-800 hits.
 The trouble is, by the time you have put that many hits on the bat it is well on it's